PaulMuchwat/myexpressapp/Readme.md

-# L06-02
+# Containerize Express App

-This time, we'll containerize an Express app.
-To do that you’ll need to create a Dockerfile.
-The Express app files are located in the lab's folder.
+ To containerize an Express app you’ll need to create a Dockerfile.

 ## Add a Dockerfile file